-On September 8-9th, 2014, participants from Canada and Mexico will gather in Calgary for the CMP Annual Meeting.
-Each working group will review the work of the past year and the implementation of the strategic vision that was articulated in the 2013 meeting in Mexico City.
-On this 10th anniversary of the CMP, working groups will also look to the future and outline their objectives for the coming year.
-For the first time an overarching theme will guide many elements of the two-day program.
-In light of Mexico’s energy reforms, and the importance of that industry to Canada, the overarching theme of “energy” was chosen.
-Expert panelists will discuss how that theme touches each of the working groups.
-Outreach into the wider stakeholder community is also a big feature of this year’s CMP meeting, which will be complemented by a side program run in partnership with the University of Calgary on September 10th.
+On September 8-9th, 2014, participants from Canada and Mexico gathered in Calgary for the tenth CMP Annual Meeting.
+Each working group reviewed the work of the past year and the implementation of the strategic vision that was articulated in the 2013 meeting in Mexico City.
+On this 10th anniversary of the CMP, working groups also looked to the future and outlined their objectives for the coming year.
+For the first time an overarching theme guided many elements of the two-day program.
+In light of Mexico’s energy reforms, and the importance of that industry to Canada, the overarching theme of “energy” was chosen this year.
+Expert panelists discussed how that theme touches each of the working groups.
+Outreach into the wider stakeholder community is was also a big feature of this year’s CMP meeting, which was complemented by a side program run in partnership with the University of Calgary on September 10th.

 July 2013 - Mexico

 September 2005 – Canada